 My mother narrated stories to me of courage, pleasure, achievement, sadness, and magic while conveying the subliminal lessons she wanted me to learn.
 That was when we bonded emotionally as well as intellectually.
 And so, each word of the story is an exploration into the world staged by the narrator, for a response or reaction.
 In stories, both the teller and the listener step into the realm of imagination with infinite possibilities.

 Realizing the power of storytelling, marketers got the best idea!
 They began telling stories to their audiences.
-This achieved to things: it entertained the target market and it evoked an action from them.
+This achieved to things: it entertained the target market and it evoked a voluntary action from them.

 Creating a Customized World with Storytelling